-Prerequisite(s): SOCI 1120, and either SOCI 1121, 1125, 1127, 1130 or ANTH 1120
+Prerequisite(s): SOCI 1120; and one of SOCI 1121, 1122, 1125, 1127, 1130, or ANTH 1120.

 Sociology of Deviance

 An examination of sociological theories of deviance, focusing on contemporary issues such as crime, juvenile delinquency, drug addiction, vandalism, the abuse of persons, prostitution, and mental illness.
 The institutional and informal systems of social control will be examined.
 May not be offered every semester.